 If the contractor performs a corrective action such as using a penetrating oil – are they eligible for full bonus?

 As written, corrective action gives 100% pay.
+Uncertain on the performance of RPE products in being as good or better than achieving full density~needs revisiting.

 If they mill and replace do, they get full bonus?